pikvm/pikvm/docs/flashing_os.md

 ## Flash the image

 !!! tip
+    Ignore request to format your sd card, this step is not nessessary.
 Choose the most suitable method for you

 ### Using Linux CLI